arnav0929/arnav0929/README.md

 <h2>About me</h2>

-I am a third year undergrad, currently pursuing my Bachelor's degree in Computer Science from Thapar Institute of Engineering & Technology, Patiala.
+I am a final year undergrad, currently pursuing my Bachelor's degree in Computer Science from Thapar Institute of Engineering & Technology, Patiala.

 I am a full stack Web Developer more interested in backend development.
 Along with Software Development, I'm also interested in Competitive Programming and have maintained 4⭐ (Rating-1844) on Codechef and 5⭐ on HackerRank.
 I am a multi tasker and I constantly like to be engage in various activities.
 I am passionate about exploring new skills every day.
 💬 Ask me anything, I will be more than happy to help :D